 Members considered an update on actuarial issues, which focused on the Funding Strategy, the contribution rate modelling and Employer pooling.
 The benefits that scheme members receive had to be balanced against the income to the Pension Fund, specifically investment returns and contributions.
-The only controllable variable on the asset side was employer contribution rates.
-Therefore it was important to get a prudent assumption of the cost of benefits and income from investments and member contributions so that the employer contribution rate could be ascertained.
+The only variable on the asset side was contribution rates.
+Therefore it was important to get a prudent assumption of the cost of benefits so that the contribution rate could be ascertained.

-Different contribution rates were set for different employers, e.g. Councils, Academies, Colleges, Contractors, charities, based on the differing targets, timescales and risks of those Employers.
-For example, charities in particular were short term and potentially high risk, so contributions were set based on a more prudent target.
-Ultimately the Funding Strategy governs how contribution rates are determined, and this would be considered at the December meeting of the Pension Fund Committee, following consultation.
+Democratic Services Different contribution rates were set for different employers, e.g. Councils, Academies, Colleges, Contractors, Charities, based on the differing targets, timescales and risks of those Employers.
+Charities in particular were short term and potentially high risk, so contributions were set on a more prudent basis.
+Ultimately the Funding Strategy governs how the Pension Fund was run, and this would be considered at the December meeting of the Pension Fund Committee, following consultation.

-When assessing contribution rates for the large scheduled bodies, the Actuary considered a wide range of economic scenarios and their impact on Employers funding over time.
+When assessing contribution rates, the Actuary considered a wide range of economic scenarios and their impact on Employers over time.
 The focus was on the likelihood of meeting funding targets, set against worst case scenarios.
 Employers were then grouped and a proxy was selected, usually an outlier so that what works for the proxy, works for the whole group.
 Looking at the example given, it was noted that Fenland District Council was high maturity, which was why it was in a group of its own.

-A meeting had been held with Chief Finance Officers/Section 151 Officers in May 2019, where they had been informed of the contribution options available and asked to let officers know their preferred contribution strategy.
-So far most had expressed a preference for paying more now than in the future, and none had asked for a reduction.
+A meeting had been held with Chief Finance Officers/Section 151 Officers in May 2019, where they had been asked to let officers know their contribution strategy recommendations, including prepayment options.
+Most had expressed a preference for paying more now than in the future, and none had asked for a reduction.

 Employer pooling was a major piece of work which officers had previously considered and now judged the time to be right.
-The issue with the pooled employers was that there were no guarantors behind them and they were vulnerable to major funding risks given their small size.
-Small admitted bodies, Parish Councils and Drainage Boards were separated into two pools to mitigate those risks - these were typically Employers with only one or two members, and strain costs from ill health retirements or death of an active member could significantly damage funding levels.
+The issue with small admitted bodies was that there were no guarantors behind them.
+Parish Councils and Drainage Boards were pooled to mitigate major risks - these were typically Employers with only one or two members, and the strain costs could significantly damage funding levels.
 Pooling these employers reduced the volatility of contribution rates.
-Retaining the status quo was not seen as the preferred option, as analysis suggested that action was required.
-However, in practice, disbanding the pools could result in huge increases in contribution rates for a small number of Employers.
-Options included removing only the outliers, disbanding each pool and allocating Employer assets based on the average pool funding level or disbanding each pool and allocating employer assets based on each employers individual fund position.
-In addition "walk away" options could be considered for pool members.
+Retaining the status quo was not seen as an option, as analysis suggested that action was required.
+However, in practice it could result in huge increases in contribution rates for a small number of Employers, and one option may be to remove the outliers, or disband each pool and allocate Employer assets based on the average pool funding level.
+Another option would be to investigate "walk away" options for pool members.